 Opportunistic organisms are again found in high incidence during times of rejection and other periods of aggressive immunosuppression.
 CMV infection is the most common viral infection causing clinical symptoms after transplantation.
 The CMV virus after initial infection produces a life-long latent infection.
 Intestinal transplants are associated with the highest risk of latent virus reactivation.
 Other viruses commonly isolated from stool of post-transplant patients include adenovirus, calicivirus, and herpes virus.39

 Transplant patients with diarrhea must be screened carefully for any signs of toxicity.
 Fluid status must be monitored carefully and a low threshold maintained for hospital admission.
-It is imperative that the emergency physician communicate directly with the transplant service that manages the patient.
+It is imperative that the physician communicate directly with the transplant service that manages the patient.
 Anti-motility agents should be used with great caution and are best avoided.

 HIV Infected and AIDS Patients.
 Diarrhea, both acute and chronic, is a common problem affecting HIV-infected patients.
 Diarrhea has been shown to be an independent predictor of a lesser quality of life.40 It is most commonly caused by infection, drug therapy (nelfinavir, ritonavir), and HIV-associated enteropathy.41 Diarrhea can often be the presenting symptom that leads to the diagnosis of HIV infection, especially in underdeveloped countries.
 In one study up to 40% of HIV-infected adults reported at least one episode of diarrhea in the preceding month.42,43 It is important to realize that diarrhea may be due to infiltrative diseases such as lymphoma and Kaposi's sarcoma as well.